-By the whale jawbone, as you enter the Museum, there is a screen on a plinth.
+As you enter the Museum, there is a screen on a wooden trolley.
 This is for anyone who would like to donate money to the Museum to do so by debit or credit card.
 The screen has no other functions.
-Donation boxes which accept coins or notes can be located near the donation point.
+Donation boxes which accept coins or notes can be located close by.